decryptofy/scarr/ARCHITECTURE.md

    * Key rank estimator
    * ...

 Since data fetching is expensive, the focus is on one-pass out-of-core processing (processed data can be larger than memory).
-To perform any analysis, a 'Container' must be configured which is then executed by its run() method.
+To perform any analysis, a 'Container' must be configured and then executed by its run() method.

 ## Code Map